Rhubarb-Pests and Preventative Action

 be to relocate your rhubarb bed if the area does not dry up.

 Red Leaf disease is found in Western Canada, and it is not known what causes it.
-The leaves become reddish, and wilt very quickly.
+The leaves become reddish and wilt quickly.
 New leaves do not grow.
-Decay is prevalent below the ground in the centres of what looks like healthy roots.
+Decay is prevalent below the ground in the centers of what looks like healthy roots.

 These plants must be removed immediately, and new plants should never be replanted in this area.